Date Tue 19 June 2018

 Category Programming

-An open source, header-only library that provides fast, immutable, constexpr-compatible implementation of std::set, std::map, std::unordered_map and std::unordered_set to C++14 users.
-It can be used as an alternative to gperf.
+A new version of Frozen, an open source, header-only library that provides fast, immutable, constexpr-compatible implementation of std::search, std::set, std::map, std::unordered_map and std::unordered_set to C++14 users.
+That's a follow up to the previous post !

 Author Francisco Falcon